 Just What is Blues?

 Yes, you can play the blues on a ukulele.
-The Blues are at the heart of all American music.
-Be Rock, Jazz, Country, Folk or Pop, there's a bit of the blues in it all.
+Blues is at the heart of all American music.
+Be Rock, Jazz, Country, Folk, Bluegrass, or Pop, there's a bit of the blues in it all.

 Learning to play the blues is a great bridge to more complex music.

 The Blues can be a feeling, a chord progression or a scale.
 This Blues section of the site will cover it ALL.

 - Chords – Common chords played in various blues styles.
 From a basic I IV V blues to a fancy jazz blues.

 - Scales – Essential scales needed for soloing over blues progressions.